1. What is an operating lease?

 - Are out-of-scope leases still required to be disclosed in the footnotes?

-Capital leases (now “finance”), resemble financed purchases; the lease term spans most of the asset’s useful life.
-Operating leases resemble rental agreements; the asset is used for a set time with useful life remaining at lease end.
+Leases have two classifications under US GAAP.
+A capital lease, now known as a finance lease, resembles a financed purchase; the lease term spans most of the asset’s useful life.
+An operating lease resembles a rental agreement in that the asset is used for a set time with useful life remaining at lease end.

 From an accounting perspective, leases are considered operating under ASC 842 if none of the five criteria for finance leases are met.